botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 The definition is used by Botpress to setup your module.

-Please refer to the [API Reference](https://botpress.com/reference/) for information on the possible options
+Please refer to the [SDK Reference](https://botpress.com/reference/) for information on the possible options.

 The only way to communicate with modules (or between them) is by using the API endpoint.

-All modules are isolated and receives their own instance of `bp`
+All modules are isolated and receive their own instance of `bp`.

 ## API Endpoint

 The only way to communicate with modules (or between them) is by using the API endpoint.

-All modules are isolated and receives their own instance of `bp`
+All modules are isolated and receive their own instance of `bp`.

 ### Consuming API Externally or From Another Module

 The Botpress SDK exposes a method to get the axios headers for a request.
-It will automatically sets the base URL for the request, and will set the required headers to communicate with the specific bot.
-This method is `bp.http.getAxiosConfigForBot('bot123'): Promise<AxiosRequestConfig>`
+It will automatically set the base URL for the request and the required headers to communicate with the specific bot.
+This method is `bp.http.getAxiosConfigForBot('bot123'): Promise<AxiosRequestConfig>`.

 The method also accepts a second parameter with additional options.
 Right now, the only available option is `localUrl`.
-When set to true, the module will communicate with the local url instead of the external one.
-Ex: `bp.http.getAxiosConfigForBot('bot123', { localUrl: true })`
+When set to true, the module will communicate with the local URL instead of the external one.

+**Example:**

+`bp.http.getAxiosConfigForBot('bot123', { localUrl: true })`

 Once you have this, you simply have to call the axios method of your choice, and add the config as the last parameter.

-Example:
+**Example:**

 ```js
 extractNluContent: async () => {